OpenNebula/docs/source/administration/references/schg.rst

 The match-making algorithm works as follows:

 -  Each disk of a running VM consumes storage from an Image Datastore.
 The VMs that require more storage than there is currently available are filtered out, and will remain in the 'pending' state.
--  Those hosts that do not meet the VM requirements (see the :ref:`''SCHED\_REQUIREMENTS'' attribute <template#placement_section>`) or do not have enough resources (available CPU and memory) to run the VM are filtered out.
+-  Those hosts that do not meet the VM requirements (see the :ref:`SCHED\_REQUIREMENTS attribute <template_placement_section>`) or do not have enough resources (available CPU and memory) to run the VM are filtered out.
--  The same happens for System Datastores: the ones that do not meet the DS requirements (see the :ref:`''SCHED\_DS\_REQUIREMENTS'' attribute <template>`) or do not have enough free storage are filtered out.
+-  The same happens for System Datastores: the ones that do not meet the DS requirements (see the :ref:`SCHED\_DS\_REQUIREMENTS attribute <template>`) or do not have enough free storage are filtered out.
--  The :ref:`''SCHED\_RANK'' and ''SCHED\_DS\_RANK'' expressions <template#placement_section>` are evaluated upon the Host and Datastore list using the information gathered by the monitor drivers.
+-  The :ref:`SCHED\_RANK and SCHED\_DS\_RANK expressions <template_placement_section>` are evaluated upon the Host and Datastore list using the information gathered by the monitor drivers.
 Any variable reported by the monitor driver (or manually set in the Host or Datastore template) can be included in the rank expressions.
 -  Those resources with a higher rank are used first to allocate VMs.

 This scheduler algorithm easily allows the implementation of several placement heuristics (see below) depending on the RANK expressions used.